vfarcic/vfarcic.github.io/devops23/README.md

 In this course, you will learn (almost) everything you need to know about Kubernetes.

+##

 ## Agenda

 ### Day 1

 * [Building Docker Images](http://vfarcic.github.io/devops23/workshop.html#/docker-image)

+Create a Dockerfile with Multi-Stage builds that envelops whole CI process from running unit tests, through building binaries, all the way until a Docker image is created and pushed to a registry.

 * [What Is A Container Scheduler?](http://vfarcic.github.io/devops23/workshop.html#/7)

+Learn the short history of software and infrastructure development, why we need containers and container schedulers, and what is Kubernetes.

 * [Running A Kubernetes Cluster Locally](http://vfarcic.github.io/devops23/workshop.html#/8/1)

+Learn to create a Kubernetes cluster locally.

+Minikube creates a single-node cluster inside a VM on your laptop.
+While that is not ideal since we won't be able to demonstrate some of the features Kubernetes provides in a multi-node setup, it should be more than enough to explain most of the concepts behind Kubernetes.
+Later on, we'll move into a more production-like environment and explore the features that cannot be demonstrated in Minikube.

 * [Creating Pods](http://vfarcic.github.io/devops23/workshop.html#/10)

+A Pod encapsulates one or more containers.
+It provides a unique network IP, it attaches storage resources, and it decides how containers should run.
+Everything in a Pod is tightly coupled.

 * [Scaling Pods With ReplicaSets](http://vfarcic.github.io/devops23/workshop.html#/12)

+ReplicaSet’s primary, and pretty much only function, is to ensure that a specified number of replicas of a Pod matches the actual state (almost) all the time.
+That means that ReplicaSets make Pods scalable.

 * [Using Services To Enable Communication Between Pods](http://vfarcic.github.io/devops23/workshop.html#/14)

+We need a stable, never-to-be-changed address that will forward requests to whichever Pod is currently running.
+Kubernetes Services provide addresses through which associated Pods can be accessed.

 * [Deploying Releases With Zero-Downtime](http://vfarcic.github.io/devops23/workshop.html#/16)

+While we might never be able to reach 100% availability, we should certainly not cause downtime ourselves and must minimise other factors that could cause downtime.
+We'll try to accomplish zero-downtime deployment of new releases through Kubernetes Deployments.

 * [Using Ingress To Forward Traffic](http://vfarcic.github.io/devops23/workshop.html#/18)

+Ingress objects manage external access to the applications running inside a Kubernetes cluster.
+It provides an API that allows us to accomplish path and domain routing and SSL certifications, in addition to a few other features we expect from a dynamic cluster.

 * [Using Volumes To Access Host's File System](http://vfarcic.github.io/devops23/workshop.html#/20)

+Kubernetes Volumes solve the need to preserve the state across container crashes.
+In essence, Volumes are references to files and directories made accessible to containers that form a Pod.

 ### Day 2